 Each Servant makes a Pilgrimage and Mission Trip to the Holy Land, praying at the sites of Jesus’ life, and serving the poor of the Palestinian Catholic community in the West Bank.

-Each Servant spends four weeks doing manual labor.
-Recent internships have involved supporting Life Teen Camps on their facilities, maintenance, landscaping, and janitorial staff.
+As part of formation, each Servant spends four weeks doing manual labor.
+Recent internships have involved supporting Life Teen Camps on their facilities, maintenance, landscaping, and janitorial staff and Serving the needs of the Lord’s Ranch apostolate in New Mexico, Texas and Mexico.

 Subsequent to his 30-day Spiritual Exercises, each Servant is mentored in providing spiritual direction and in leading the Spiritual Exercises of St Ignatius Loyola.